m50d/deliciouslie/README.md

  * The cake pattern is awesome, but it doesn't handle component lifecycles at all
  * Class initialization order is no good
   * Not safe - if we get it wrong, NPE at runtime
-  * No way to separate "wiring up" a context from starting it
+  * No way to separate "wiring up" a context from "running" it

 Goals
 -----